 The ‘personal statement’ aspect of applying to university benefits enormously from initiatives like ‘Give Back’, and providing you with valuable, meaningful work experience is also vitally important.
 Our study programme expects all students to engage with work experience (usually in the summer term of Year 12) and students should take ownership of their experience.
 Although we will help you secure a work experience that is relevant to your studies and future plans, we encourage you to use your initiative when researching experience opportunities.

 Finally, we can’t ignore the social side of things!
 Being in a Joint Sixth Form, you have the benefits that come from a meeting of two schools.
 Effectively, your social life has the opportunity to blossom into new groups and opportunities.
-The Sixth Form Prom is an obvious highlight of the year, and regular events such as quizzes and meals out help to balance out the hard work that you will be doing!
+Christmas parties and The Sixth Form Prom are obvious highlights of the year, and regular events such as quizzes and meals out help to balance out the hard work that you will be doing!